johnfkraus/maker-of-passwords/README.md

 # maker-of-passwords

 ## To run this project
 You must have python3 and pip3 installed.
+How to tell?
 ```
 python3 --version
 pip3 --version
 ```
-If not use Google to find out how to install python3 and pip3 on your machine.
+If not, use a Google search to find out how to install python3 and pip3 on your machine.

-In not already installed, install virtualenv: pip3 install -U virtualenv in the project root directory run: virtualenv venv
+If virtualenv is not already installed, install virtualenv: pip3 install -U virtualenv in the project root directory run: virtualenv venv